 (A) General guidelines.
 The pivotal issue in determining indigence is not whether the applicant ought to be able to employ qualified counsel, but whether the applicant is, in fact, able to do so.

-(2) An applicant whose gross income exceeds 187.5 percent of the federal poverty level may qualify for appointed counsel if, after deducting basic living expenses, the applicant's net income is at or below 125 percent of the federal poverty level or the applicant is financially unable to hire qualified counsel.
+(2) An applicant whose gross income exceeds 187.5 per cent of the federal poverty level may qualify for appointed counsel if, after deducting basic living expenses, the applicant's net income is at or below one hundred twenty-five per cent of the federal poverty level or the applicant is financially unable to hire qualified counsel.

-(3) When an applicant whose gross income exceeds 125 percent of the federal poverty level is appointed counsel, the county may recoup some money for the services provided, in accordance with section 120.03 of the Revised Code and rule 120-1-05 of the Administrative Code.
+(3) When an applicant whose gross income exceeds one hundred twenty-five per cent of the federal poverty level is appointed counsel, the county may recoup some money for the services provided, in accordance with section 120.03 of the Revised Code and rule 120-1-05 of the Administrative Code.

 (B) Presumptive eligibility.
 An applicant is presumed indigent and thus entitled to the appointment of counsel at state expense under the following circumstances: